DLR-RM/RAFCON/doc/configuration.rst

   | Path pointing to where the profiler will dump its results.
 The files
     in the path can be used for later evaluation.

+LIBRARY\_RECOVERY\_MODE
+  | Type: boolean
+  | Default: ``False``
+  | If this flag is activated, state machine with consistency erros concerning their data ports can be loaded.
+    Erros are just printed out as warnings.
+This can be used to fix erroneous state machines.

 GUI configuration
 -----------------